cloudblog004/fantasticfoodies/content/en/posts/3257-easiest-way-to-make-quick-ground-chicken-and-peas-mix-rice-chicken-qeema-biryani.md

 1. Make ready  garlic paste or powder a teaspoon

-The Chicken Biryani Lunch We Can&#39;t Stop Making Traditional chicken biryani is made by layering marinated chicken and then layered with parboiled rice, herbs,saffron milk &amp; then ghee.
+The Chicken Biryani Lunch We Can&#39;t Stop Making Traditional chicken biryani is made by layering marinated chicken and then layered with parboiled rice, herbs,saffron milk & then ghee.
 I have shared that traditional hyderabadi biryani here.
 The recipe shared here in this post details a short cut method to make a simple one pot delicious chicken.

 <!--inarticleads2-->